DefinitelyRus/EZBM/Documentation/Code Style.md

   /// </summary>
   ```

----

-## 7. Logging & Error Handling
+## Logging & Error Handling

-* **Logging Tool:** Use the custom `Log` utility classes:
+* Use our custom logging classes:
-  * `Log.Me(message)`: Standard informational trace logging.
-  * `Log.Warn(message)`: Warnings that do not halt execution.
-  * `Log.Err(message)`: Operational or unhandled errors.
-* **Return Value Optimization:**
+  * `Log.Me(message)` for regular info logs.
+  * `Log.Warn(message)` for warning logs.
+  * `Log.Err(message)` for error logs.
-  * When preparing API responses via `RequestResult`, assign the result object to a local variable (e.g., `successResult`, `failResult`, `errorResult`) before returning it, rather than returning the constructor directly.
-This keeps constructor invocations clear and separate from the return statement.
+* When creating API responses, save the result to a variable (like `successResult` or `failResult`) first instead of returning the new object directly.
+This keeps the return statement simple and readable.
-  * Avoid duplicate string construction by storing messages in a local `string message;` variable, logging it, and then passing it directly to the response object.
+* Avoid writing the same message string multiple times.
+Store it in a `message` variable, log it, and then use that variable in the response.

   ```csharp
   string message = "Staff member clocked in successfully.";